 While there’s certainly ample you can do to prevent ending up in a dangerous situation, you simply can’t plan for everything.
 That’s why it’s an excellent idea to pack yourself an emergency kit for the worst-case scenario.
 Consider adding bottled water, food, flares, blankets, a shovel, flashlights, batteries, and a first aid kit.
 Amazon has a plethora of pre-made emergency packs for sale, and they range from entry-level kits to more inclusive packages that come with phone chargers, radios, and folding saws.

 Also, consider buying kitty litter to melt ice if you get stuck.
-These are things that are always good to have in your car, especially if you’re worried about getting stuck in a snowbank.
+These are things that are always good to have in your car during a long trip, especially if you’re worried about getting stuck in a snowbank.

 Purchase sand bags